layout: post

 A<sup>*</sup> Search

-The algorithm does not stop when the agent add the goal state into the frontier
+- The algorithm does not stop when the agent adds the goal state into the frontier, it only finds the shortest path when the goal state was popped out of the frontier.

 Will A always find the optimal?